learn-co-curriculum/dsc-pipelines-v2-1/README.md

 ## Why Use Pipelines?

 Pipelines are extremely useful tools to write clean and manageable code for machine learning.
 Recall how we start preparing our dataset: we want to clean our data, transform it, potentially use feature selection, and then run a machine learning algorithm.
 Using pipelines, you can do all these steps in one go!
+Additionally, pipelines help prevent data leakage during cross-validation, which is often a concern when using the `GridSearchCV` module.

 Pipeline functionality can be found in scikit-learn's `Pipeline` module.
 Pipelines can be coded in a very simple way: